-- 7. Western Australia.-In 1829 the first Imperial Act relating to the Government of Western Australia was passed.
-By that Act, the King in Council was empowered to make and constitute, and to authorize any three or more persons resident within the settlements to make and constitute laws, institutions, and ordinances for the peace, order, and good government of the settlements in Western Australia.
-By an Order in Council dated the 1st November, 1830, the first Executive Council was constituted, while in the following year a Legislative Council, which consisted at first solely of members of the Executive Council, was formed.
-This system of government remained unaltered for many years, though the number of members of both Councils was increased from time to time.
-In August, 1870, the nominee Legislative Council was dissolved, and writs were issued (under the Australian Colonies Government Act 1850, the provisions of which did not apply to Western Australia until that colony was able to defray its own expenses) for the election of a Council to consist of twelve elected and six nominated members.
-These numbers were again increased from time to time until the last Legislative Council under the old form of government, which expired on the 21st October, 1890, consisted of twenty-six members, of whom four were official members, five were nominees of the Crown, and seventeen were elected by the different constituencies.
-As far back as 1873 a movement was commenced in Western Australia for responsible government as it existed in the eastern colonies.
+- 7. Western Australia.-By an Order in Council dated the 1st November, 1830, the first Executive Council was constituted, while in the following year a Legislative Council, which consisted at first solely of members of the Executive Council, was formed.
+In August, 1870, writs were issued for the election of a Council to consist of twelve elected and six nominated members.
+These members were altered from time to time.
 In 1889 the Legislative Council was dissolved, and a general election took place, the principal question being the introduction of responsible government.
-A resolution in favour of the change was passed by the new Council without dissent, and a Constitution providing for the creation of a bi-cameral Legislature was accordingly drafted.
-In August, 1890, an enabling Bill received the Royal assent, and responsible government was proclaimed in the colony on the 21st October, 1890.
-Under this Act the Legislative Council was a nominative chamber, subject to the provision that after the expiration of six years, or as soon as the colony acquired a population of 60,000, the Council should be constituted by election.
+A Constitution providing for the creation of a bi-cameral Legislature was drafted, and responsible government was proclaimed in the colony on the 21st October, 1890.
 The first Parliament under the new Constitution met on the 30th December, 1890.
-On the 18th July, 1893, the population of the colony being then over 60,000, the Legislature of Western Australia passed an Act to amend the Constitution, abolishing the nominee Council, and substituting one elected by the qualified inhabitants of the colony.
-The present Constitution of Western Australia differs but little from those of the other States of the Commonwealth.
-It has been amended by various Acts, the last of which was passed in 1921. - 8.
-Tasmania.-Under an Order in Council dated the 14th June, 1825, and made in pursuance of the provisions of an Act passed in 1823, Van Diemen's Land, as it was officially known until the year 1853, was separated from New South Wales and was proclaimed a separate colony.
-A Lieutenant-Governor was appointed, and an Executive and a Legislative Council were called into existence, the latter being on the same model as that introduced into the other colonies at the earliest stages of their constitutional progress.
-It was not until the Imperial Act of 1850 was passed, that a system of representative government was introduced into Tasmania.
+On the 18th July, 1893, the Legislature of Western Australia passed an Act to amend the Constitution, abolishing the nominee Council, and substituting one elected by the qualified inhabitants of the colony.
+Amendments have been made by various Acts, the last of which was passed in 1921. - 8.
+Tasmania.-Under an Order in Council dated the 14th June, 1825, and made in pursuance of the provisions of an Act passed in 1823, Van Diemen's Land, as it was officially known until the year 1853, was separated from New South Wales and was proclaimed a separate colony, with a Lieutenant Governor, an Executive, and a Legislative Council.
+It was not until the Imperial Act of 1850 was passed, that a system of representative government was introduced.
 A Constitution Bill was drafted and passed by the Legislative Council, and was assented to and proclaimed on the 24th October, 1856.